Camora0/Wasteland-Reborn/README.md

 5. Then click the Go/Begin button.
 6. Wait for Wabbajack to finish.
 It may take awhile, depending on your internet speed and if you are using an SSD or HDD.

+While this is happening, the developer team suggests to download the mods that ***WILL*** cause issues later down the line if one does not download them before the end of the download phase *(these are linked below)*.

 #### Problems with Wabbajack

 If you run into download issues with Wabbajack, it is recommended to re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off, so you will not have to start over.